Solmath/un-coded/cards.md

 ### Agile Sprint
 {1}{G}
 Instant
 Untap up to two Developers you control.
-They may each create a Code token this turn as though they had haste.
+They may each activate abilities that create Code tokens this turn without tapping.
 Draw a card.
 *"We'll totally fix it next sprint."*